-Reviewing my sketching kit in preparation for our Travel Sketching workshop in Tuscany in May.
-My most important consideration in selecting my materials is to keep my kit as simple, compact and lightweight as possible.
+Reviewing my sketching kit, my most important consideration is to keep my kit as simple, compact and lightweight as possible.
 All the items below, except for the sketchbook fit in a small pencil case.

 Watercolour Book A5 from Evans Art Supplies

 This is another good option.
 The cold pressed paper is good for watercolour but a little rougher for pen drawing.